Abibubble/ms4-lead-shot-hazard/README.md

 ### Color Scheme

 * The main colors used in this site are black, white, and yellow.
-* These are the colors in the band's logo, and they permeate through the site.
+* These main colors are the colors in the band's logo, and they permeate through the site.
-* Other colors are used, such as in the social media icons.
-* These colors were used for the band to signify the ray of hope for a society that needs help, which is a popular ideology in the punk scene, and links with the band's song lyrics.
+* These colors were used by the band to signify the ray of hope for a society that needs help, which is a popular ideology in the punk scene, and links with the band's song lyrics.
+* Different colors have also been used on the hover state of the social media icons in the Contact Us page.
+* The social media icon colors have been taken directly from each external website's logo, to reference where the link would take them.

 ![Color scheme](static/docs/img/colors.png)
 ![Social media icons color ccheme](static/docs/img/social-colors.png)